 - Peer review assessments of teaching

 - Mainly, two types of evidence are used:

 - Do we have programs on the peer review assessment of teaching?

-- Yes, through the Centre for Teaching and Academic Growth.
+- Yes, through the Centre for Teaching, Learning and Technology.

 - Are there standard procedures in place to present evidence from the evaluation of teaching?

 - Evidence of teaching is a required element of evaluation reports for promotion and tenure many units require evidence of teaching evaluation for merit decisions teaching dossiers typically include evidence of teaching evaluations.

 Qualities That a Peer Review Should Reflect

 The process must be fair, protecting both the individuals under review, and their units, from arbitrary and unprofessional outcomes;

 The process must be explicit, where criteria for success are known and understood;